The eigenvalue decomposition of normal matrices by the skew-symmetric part: Complexity analysis and running time performance

-In the best case, the total cost of~\cref{alg:schur_decomposition} is thus equivalent to a Hessenberg factorization, which is known to cost $\frac{10}{3}n^3$ flops to obtain the $H$ factor \cite[Lec.~26]{trefethen97}, plus $\sim \frac{4}{3}n^3$ to assemble the Householder reflectors, hence $\sim \frac{14}{3}n^3$ flops in total.
-In view of this result, \cref{alg:schur_decomposition} has a strong advantage over methods that include an initial reduction of the matrix $A$ to Hessenberg form \cite{AmmarReichel86,graggreichel90,wanggragg02,wanggragg01}.
+In the best case, the total cost of~\cref{alg:schur_decomposition_floating} is thus equivalent to a Hessenberg factorization, which is known to cost $\frac{10}{3}n^3$ flops to obtain the $H$ factor \cite[Lec.~26]{trefethen97} and $\sim \frac{4}{3}n^3$ to assemble the Householder reflectors, hence $\sim \frac{14}{3}n^3$ flops in total.
+This result is \cref{alg:schur_decomposition_floating}'s best advantage over methods that include an initial reduction of the matrix $A$ to Hessenberg form \cite{AmmarReichel86,graggreichel90,wanggragg02,wanggragg01}, while the latter methods usually offer better accuracy on the eigenvectors in general.

-Finally, we recall that for Haar-distributed special orthogonal matrices~\cite{Anderson87, Stewart80}, this best case occurs with probability $1$~\cite{Fasi21}.
-This is intuitive since, for every $A\in\mathrm{SO}(n)$, an arbitrarily small perturbation of the eigenvalues is enough to have $r=1$ and all imaginary parts distinct from each other.